lefakkomies/pynomo/README.rst

 This branch contains the nomogen program.

-Generating nomograms is hard work.
+Generating nomograms is normally hard work.
-This program auto-calculates the lines of a nomogram from a formula.
+This program makes it easy because it auto-calculates the lines of a nomogram from a formula.

 Currently, it's just a prototype.
 Nothing fancy, no optimisation, just the bare essentials.
 It doesn't always work, but mostly it does.